 After that, teams can sit back, kick back, enjoy a well-earned beverage and browse through the global results.
 Or they can get busy supporting teams further to the west...

 * NOTE: This description assumes a Friday to Sunday Jam, which is the commonest format and fits the weekend of most countries.
 If your country has a different weekend, you are welcome to Jam from Wednesday to Friday, Thursday to Saturday, or whatever fits.
 Talk to us - we will make it work! :)

 Footnote 1.
 This time is a suggestion.
 You can move this time as you like.

 Footnote 2.
 This is the EARLIEST allowed time.
 You can do this later if you like, but NOT earlier.

 Footnote 3.
-This is a precise time for all Jams.
+This the latest possible time for all Jams.